insomnia-creator/Termst/README.md

 - [ ] Add ability to

-It maybe starting off as a hobby project but I have hopes that this thing will be more than just a cool startpage.
+It's maybe starting off as a hobby project, but I have high hopes that this thing will be more than just a cool start-page.
 It will be a place for interaction and infinite productivity.
-To get things done faster whilst being more simpler.
+To get things done faster whilst being simpler.

 We're going to set the bar high for what a fully featured startpage can be.